If you want to know where you're going,

 So it's safe to say the game concept caught on.
 Fantasy Football started as a smart social experiment to make fans think more deeply about the game.
 It has now become a global entertainment industry that literally reshaped how football is watched.

-So with that in mind, why would I be here today trying to launch a fantasy football platform?
+So why am I here today trying to launch a fantasy football platform?

 I've spent two decades as a commish of fantasy football leagues, I've played this game on every existing platform.
 None of them are good enough.
-If you have played fantasy football and you are thinking to yourself "the app I use is good enough"; you are lying to yourself.
-It's not good enough.
-In today's world of technology and A.I. there still is not a fantasy platform that has successfully accomplished giving the people everything we are looking for in this game.
+Stop being okay with things that are sub par, you deserve better.
+Somehow, in a world of technology and A.I., existing fantasy platforms still haven't given the people everything we want in this game.

 The vision of RiVL is to create a fantasy football platform that embodies the very spirit of why we play this game.
-A game represented by a simple, user friendly, and digitally engaging format.
-I say this from the perspective of someone who is deeply engaged in this game, has a business degree and worked 18 years in sales.
-I can spot a business model with room to be optimized.
+A game that should be represented by a simple, user friendly, and digitally engaging format.
+I say this as someone who is heavily involved in this game, played it for years and tired of going off the platforms to do things my leagues want to do.
+I also say it as someone with a business degree, worked 18 years in medical sales for both start ups and large global corporations.
+I can spot a business model that needs to be optimized.

-So in the 37 billion dollar global market of fantasy sports, there is plenty of room for a new platform to step in and take a piece of that pie.
-In other words, you could say existing fantasy platforms should be aware they have a new rival (RiVL).
-That means the process of raising money and making this dream a reality, has officially begun.
+Fantasy Sports is a 37 billion dollar global market and there is plenty of room for a new platform to step in and take a piece of that pie.
+Existing fantasy platforms should be aware they have a new rival (RiVL).
+The process of fund raising and making this dream a reality, has officially begun.

 Kevin